buffup/WebTechTest/README.md

 ## Part A: HTML Player

-Create a simple HTML page, that hosts a video stream (use this URL: https://buffup-public.s3.eu-west-2.amazonaws.com/video/toronto+nba+cut+3.mp4) in any HTML5 video player you want.
+Create a simple HTML page, that hosts a video stream (**use this URL**: https://buffup-public.s3.eu-west-2.amazonaws.com/video/toronto+nba+cut+3.mp4) in any HTML5 video player you want.

 Import the npm package for the library that you have created in Part B, to display content on top of that player